Real talk: Is there any city in the world more glamorous than LA?

 5. The Santa Monica Pier (by night)

-The Ferris Wheel at Santa Monica Pier is an iconic landmark of LA, and while it’s a great visit during the day… At night, with the smell of funnel cake in the air, the flashing lights of nearby rides and the music of street performers, the pier becomes even more magical.
+The Ferris Wheel at Santa Monica Pier is an iconic landmark of LA and is one of the most important must sees in California!
+And sure, while it’s a great visit during the day… At night, with the smell of funnel cake in the air, the flashing lights of nearby rides and the music of street performers, the pier becomes even more magical.

 **6. Hollywood Boulevard